-Primary Source Analysis (15%) - Due date: Monday, September 26
+Primary Source Analysis (15%) - Due date Monday, February 14

-Choose one primary source we have read together so far (or analyzed together during lecture; examples will be provided on Canvas) and write a short analysis.
+At the beginning of Week 6, you will be provided with a selection of primary sources.
+Choose one and write a short analysis.
 First, describe its contents: what type of source is it, who created it, and when was it created?
 What language is it written in, and what key terms or concepts does the source use?
 Next, analyze its context: why was the source made, and what message is the author trying to get across?
 What do and can you know about the people who made the text, and the people who are described in it?
 Finally, evaluate the perspective the source is written from.
 What are the possibilities and limitations of the source for understanding the people, places, and events that are mentioned?
-(WR - 500 words) Feedback on your analysis will be provided by Monday, October 10.
+(WR - 500 words)

+\Feedback on your first written assignment will be provided by Monday, February 28

-Midterm Exam (20%) - Wednesday, October 5
+Midterm Exam (20%) - Wednesday, March 2

 The in-class midterm will consist of ID terms and a short essay.
 A study guide will be provided a week prior to the midterm.
-There will be an in-class review session on Monday, October 3.